Lovely Lawn

 2 hrs

-A combination of lawn thatch build-up and compaction can reduce water, fertiliser and even air from reaching your lawn roots, so no matter how much you feed and water it, the lawn continues to suffer in silence.
+A combination of lawn thatch build-up and compaction can reduce water, fertiliser and even oxygen from reaching grass roots, so no matter how much you feed and water it, the lawn doesn't seem to respond.
 Don’t fret!
-There are ways to fix this and get your lawn looking lush again.
+Here are our methods to fix it and get your lawn looking lush again.

-What is thatch, you ask?
-Thatch is the build-up of living and dead runners on top of the soil.
+What is thatch?
+Thatch is the build-up of living runners and dead grass debris on top of the soil.
 Throughout the life of your lawn, new runners grow and the old runners die off underneath this new growth.
-After a while, this can build up to form a thick layer.
-While a small amount can be beneficial to the lawn (it helps with general wear and tear), when it becomes a thick spongy layer, it needs to be removed.
+A small amount of thatch that's able to be broken down by soil microbes is beneficial to the lawn.
+However, this dead grass can form a thick layer, that builds up faster than soil microbes can break it down.
+When thatch turns into a thick spongy blanket, it prevents oxygen and nutrients from reaching the starving grass roots, so it needs to be removed.

-To do this, mow the lawn multiple times and lower the mower on each subsequent cut across the entire area, until you have removed most signs of green growth.
-You may need to lower the mower and cut your lawn 3-5 times in one session – don’t be tempted to lower your mower too much on the first cut as this will clog the mower and be difficult to cut.
-Once finished, feed well with Yates Dynamic Lifter Organic Lawn Food and water in well.
+To prepare for scarifying, mow the lawn multiple times and lower the mower on each subsequent cut across the entire area, until you have removed most signs of green growth.
+You may need to lower the mower gradually, doing 3-5 passes over your lawn in one session; don’t be tempted to lower your mower too much on the first cut, as this will clog the mower, make a mess of the cut and be a lot more strenuous than necessary.
+Once finished, feed generously with Yates Dynamic Lifter Organic Lawn Food and water in well.

-The best time to do this is from October – December on warm season grasses (kikuyu) and September – November on cool season grasses (fescue types, browntop, perennial & Stadium rye)
+The best time to do this is from October to December on warm season grasses (kikuyu) and September to November on cool season grasses (fescue, tall fescue, browntop bent and perennial ryegrass)

 Aerate the soil

-For small areas, use a garden fork to help aerate the soil.
-Simply push the fork in to at least 10cm and move it back and forth to create large holes.
-Do this every 10-15cm.
+For small areas, you can use a garden fork to aerate the soil.
+Simply push the fork down to about 10cm depth and give it a good wriggle back and forth to create large holes.
+Work your way around the whole lawn, making rows of holes, spaced about 10-15cm apart.

 For heavily compacted soils, coring needs to be undertaken.
 This can be done by a hiring a coring machine, which removes ‘plugs’ of soil from the ground.
 While it can look a little unsightly, after a couple of mows, your lawn will thank you for it!
-For compacted and heavy clay soils it is also benificial to apply Liquid Gypsum to your lawn.
-This helps break up the clay and improves drainage and improves your soils porosity or ability to breath.
+For compacted and heavy clay soils it's highly recommended to apply gypsum to your lawn.
+This helps break up the clay, improves drainage and improves your soils porosity (ability to breathe).

 Mow high, not low

-Mowing will keep your lawn healthy and thick.
-As a guide, it should be mowed once a week during summer and roughly every 1-3 weeks in the cooler months.
-Look for a mulching mower, Look for a mulching mower, which helps recycle the grass clippings back onto the lawn, providing valuable nutrients for sustained growth.
-And if you find that you have enough mulch, catch it and add it to your compost heap (Sparingly and in a structured maner for good compost ) (compost note)
+Regular but light mowing will keep your lawn healthy and thick.
+As a guideline, lawns should be mowed once a week during summer and roughly every 1-3 weeks in the cooler months.
+A mulching mower is an excellent method of recycling grass clippings back into the lawn, preserving valuable nutrients for new grass growth.
+If you find that you have excess mulch, put the catcher on and add it to your compost heap (Adding grass clippings sparingly and sandwiched in between 'brown matter' layers makes great compost).

 The need for a feed

 A good feed will work wonders for your lawn.
-Apply Yates Dynamic Lifter Organic Lawn Food over your lawn (as per directions) and water in well.
-Other Yates Lawn Fertilisers include Yates Lawn Fertiliser Quarterly Hose-on, Yates Quarterly Lawn Fertiliser Granular and the innovative Yates Lawn Fertiliser Twice a Year ( choose the best for your type of lawn and budget).
+Apply Yates Dynamic Lifter Organic Lawn Food and water in well.
+Other excellent choices include Yates Lawn Fertiliser Quarterly Hose-on, Yates Quarterly Lawn Fertiliser Granular and the innovative Yates Lawn Fertiliser Twice a Year.

 Broadleaf weed control

-Keep broadleaf weeds such as clover, dandelions and thistles under control.
-Apply Yates Weed n Feed or Turfix. to keep broadleaf weeds at bay and create a lawn that your neighbours will envy!
+Broadleaf weeds like clover, dandelions and thistles are really noticeable in a healthy green lawn.
+Proactively applying Yates Weed n Feed or Yates Turfix will prevent broadleaf weeds from getting established and create a pristine lawn that your neighbours will envy!

 Related Products